seyedmahdi4/radio/README.md

 ```python3 install -r requirements.txt```\
 run:\
 ```python3 radio.py```\
-If you have a problem with the installation of a dependency, type the following command (in Debian):\
+If you have a problem with the installation of a dependency, run the following command (in Debian):\
 ```apt install python3-vlc```

 Features: